Sterling College has seven residence halls, each with its own personality.

 North House

 North House was once home to the College’s president.
-Now its five homey rooms lodge up to 10 students with shared bathrooms.
-Behind North House, students often gather around the firepit and play games on the lawn, which is shared with the neighborhood chickens.
-In summer, the well-kept yard has apple, pear, and plum trees, as well as blueberry bushes for snacking.
+Now its five rooms lodge up to 10 students with shared bathrooms.
+Behind North House, students often gather around the firepit and play games on the lawn.
+The House has sprawling porches facing Craftsbury Common to the west and Sterling’s Dawnland Heritage Garden and the Edible Forest Garden to the east.

 • Kestrel